Need Assistance?

 Can I enroll in multiple courses?

 Please note: Only 1 Edgenuity course will be active at once.
-You may be registered to take another course, but it will become active after your lab manager confirms that the previous course is passed and is complete.
+You may be registered to take another course, but it will become active after your lab manager confirms that the previous course has been passed and is complete.

 When are the course sessions?